bobbae/gcp/challenges/lshw/README.md

-Fill out JSON data structure containing system information and store it as a file with metadata on minio object storage
+Fill out JSON data structure containing system information and store it as a file with metadata on minio object storage.
+Do all the parts.

 ## Part 1